 ABOUT US

-Winners of the 2023 Astral Artists Competition, and the 2024 Beverly Hills National Auditions, the band enjoys sharing their music in eclectic venues across the country.
-Recent highlights include engagements at the Banff Centre’s Martha Greenham Theater (Alberta), the Eagles Theater (Indiana), Hugh’s Room (Toronto) The 1905 (Portland), Rockwood Music Hall (NYC), World Cafe Live (Philadelphia) and Hotel Cafe (Los Angeles,).
-Over the summers, they have performed as resident artists at festivals such as the Meadowlark Music Festival, Caroga Lake Festival, Benefic Chamber Music Camp at Ball State University, and the Vancouver Music and Arts Festival where they opened for artists such as VSO USA and Time for Three as the ensemble in-residence.
+Winners of the 2023 Astral Artists National Auditions and the 2024 Beverly Hills National Auditions, Astral Mixtape brings their genre-defying performances to stages across North America.
+Recent engagements include Banff Centre’s Martha Greenham Theater (AB), the Eagles Theatre (IN), Greystone Mansion (CA), Hugh’s Room (ON), World Cafe Live (PA), Hotel Café (CA), The 1905 (OR), and Rockwood Music Hall (NYC).
+They have served as resident artists at festivals such as the Meadowlark Music Festival, Caroga Lake Music Festival, Benefic Chamber Music Camp, and the Vancouver Music & Arts Festival, where they appeared alongside artists including Time for Three and VSO USA.

 Misha Vayman